 - Decide how you will administer the competition.
 Whether you want a vendor to manage most of the process, do everything yourself, or anywhere in between, you have a lot of flexibility on how to plan, manage, and execute the competition.
 Refer to the Toolkit to get started.

 - Define your target audience and eligibility criteria for participation.
-Defining your target audience will guide your marketing and communication strategy.
+Defining your target audience will guide your marketing, communication, and prize design strategy.
 Eligibility criteria should adhere to COMPETES requirements.

 - Define the judging criteria and identify the judges.
 Judging criteria helps solvers produce the solutions you seek.
 Note that COMPETES defines judges as those persons who “select the winner or winners of a prize competition,” and the choice of judges must adhere to HHS Competition Judging Guidelines.
 Additionally, you can choose advisors to provide recommendations on winners.
 This is a great way involve key external stakeholders.
 You may wish to consult your Designated Agency Ethics Official for ethical issues associated with the selection of judges and required forms that must be filled out.
 View a list of HHS agency DECs.

 - Clarify your intellectual property requirements.
 There are a number of options available to managers.
 Decisions should consider the competition goals, the target audience, and the post-competition plan.
 Refer to the Intellectual Property section of the FAQ.